How to Spot Soil Movement Foundation Damage

 Exterior signs can be even more telling than interior ones because they show the foundation’s direct response to soil movement.

-Cracks in Exterior Brick or Masonry
+Cracks in Your Brick or Stone Siding

 Brick and masonry are rigid materials that do not flex.
 When the foundation shifts beneath them, they crack in predictable patterns:

-- Stair-step cracks following mortar joints are the classic sign of differential settlement in brick veneer homes.
+• Stair-step cracks following mortar joints are the classic sign of differential settlement in brick veneer homes.

-- Vertical cracks in brick may indicate upward heave from expanding soil.
+• Vertical cracks in brick may indicate upward heave from expanding soil.

-- Horizontal cracks along a mortar line suggest lateral pressure from soil or water against the foundation wall.
+• Horizontal cracks along a mortar line suggest lateral pressure from soil or water against the foundation wall.

 Exterior cracks are especially important to monitor because they reveal movement at the foundation level before the effects propagate fully into the home’s interior.